volt72/DiscordRaidBots/README.md

 * Sumonex
 * any server that is owned by a rain member (Octillion, Customality, Louka, and 3dsboy08 are an exception)

 If your caught, well, rip you.
-Don't raid those places, I am friends with the owners' of many of them and I'm sure you would'nt like your server getting spammed either.
+Don't raid those places, I am friends with the owners' of many of them and I'm sure you wouldn't like your server getting spammed either.

 You shouldn't raid in the first place.